Universiteit Leiden

 Programme overview

-The introductory course What is Applied Archaeology? challenges you to get acquainted with the complexity of present and future archaeology within a multicultural and ever-changing (political) environment.
+The introductory course Current Issues in Applied Archaeology challenges you to get acquainted with the complexity of present and future archaeology within a multicultural and ever-changing (political) environment.

 In the course Prospective Archaeology you will encounter the multi-, inter- and transdisciplinary character of archaeological research and heritage management.
 By making your own research proposals and within your Internship Applied Archaeology you learn to make choices.

 Subsequently you will take a course in Archaeological Theory and you choose an area profile, in which you will apply your practical knowledge.
-You can focus on the Netherlands, but also on the Caribbean, the Mediterranean, the Near East or other parts of the Americas or Europe.
+You can focus on the Netherlands, but also on the Mediterranean, the Near East or the Americas or Europe.
 Also, you follow two elective courses.

 A considerable part of the programme is intended for your Thesis or Graduation project.
 The latter is concluded with an academic paper, for example on the modelling of a landscape or an archaeological expectation map.
 Please note that it is possible to write your final assignments of the three courses mentioned above, as well as the graduation project/thesis, in Dutch.